bengrunfeld/battleship-api/README.md

 Your game interface will be a basic HTTP API.
 You should assume that you are implementing a spec that has already been published to clients and they will use the spec to learn how to interact with the game.
 Each of the methods should return a JSON response with a single property named `message`.

-We want you to flesh out the provided battleship app so that the `create` function in `app/game/index.js` accepts a 2-dimensional array (represented as JSON) that contains the topmost cell coordinates of ships to initialize the playing board.

 ### Acceptance Criteria

+The `create` function in `app/game/index.js` should accept a 2-dimensional array (represented as JSON) that contains the topmost cell coordinates of ships to initialize the playing board.
+It should respond with the following JSON response: `{"message":"OK"}`

-Once you implement the `create` function you'll then need to complete the `update` function to take x and y parameters and return the following JSON responses under the given conditions:
+The `update` function should take `x` and `y` parameters and return the following JSON responses under the given conditions:

 | Response | Condition |
 | --- | --- |